 The Port has booked the acquisition of all assets at historical costs on its Statement of Net Position.
 The Port has received certain grants in aid of construction or acquisition of certain of its assets, including its airport.
-The contributions received from other governments for these assets are shown as "Contributions" under the Non-operating Revenue and Expenses on the Port's Statement of Revenues and Expenses.
+The contributions received from other governments for these assets are shown as "Contributions" on the Port's statement of revenues, expenses, and changes in net fund position.
 The Port books depreciation expenses for these contributed assets over the useful life of the asset.